omerome83/omerome83/README.md

-# Hello!
-My name is Romel Williams.

-- I work full-time in the 💻 IT field specializing in software testing.
+- I work in the 💻 IT field specializing in software testing.
 - I am currently learning HTML, CSS, JavaScript, and Node.js.

 # Interests